zawiw/awesome/README.md

 ## Usage

+Please notice that uppercase letters indicate the necessity of pressing the [Shift]-Key
  * [Win]+[Enter]: Open Terminal
  * [Win]+s: Open VNC Viewer + VLC (strangely works only if another window already has focus.
 So it is best to open a terminal first)
  * [Win]+[LeftMouse]: Move window